McDowell County Public Library

 Craft for Little Hands

 Preschool-aged children are invited to craft at the library.
 Dress for a mess because we will be using glue, scissors, paints, paper, markers, crayons and much more!
-Designed for ages 3- to 5-year old’s, but all are welcome.
+Designed for ages 3- to 5-years old, but all are welcome.

 Elementary Programs

-After-School Adventures (Kindergarten- 5th Grade): Valentine’s Day Slime
+After-School Adventures (Kindergarten- 5th Grade): Coffee Filter Butterflies

 Please join our CLOSED Facebook page by searching McDowell Library Children Services for updates, videos and more from our Children’s Library!